IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    The following definitions are used throughout this document:

   Enterprise device:
-  : A device
- that falls under the access control domain of centrally managed authority (enterprise administrator, typically).
+  : A device that falls under the access control domain of centrally managed authority (enterprise administrator, typically).
    An enterprise device provides compute, memory, storage, and networking capabilities and connects to a network.
   : An enterprise device could be a server that hosts applications or software that deliver services to enterprise users.
 It could also be an enterprise Internet of Things (IoT) device that serves a limited purpose (e.g., a printer that allows users to scan and print), etc.
+  : While a personal device (BYOD) is not a physical asset of the enterprise, it is subject to the enterprise' access control policies when accessing the enterprise resources controlled by the centrally managed authority.

    Endpoint:
    : Refers to an entity which could be an end-user, enterprise device, or application that actually connects to a network.